BulaCooola/photo-genie/README.md

 - https://ai.google.dev/gemini-api/docs/api-key

 ### Running the program
-To run the program, simply run the following line in your terminal
+To run the program, simply run one of the following lines in your terminal on the root of this directory.
 ```
 python main.py
 ```